veryshuai/colnet/README.txt

 4. Use python to run graph_manip.py.
 This creates the edge list and attribute files igraph_small.csv and vals_small.csv used in the bipartite projection program.

-5. TRICKY STEP: The files igraph_small.csv and vals_small.csv are not quite ready to be read into bipartite_projection_plots.py.
-The first row must be removed from igraph_small.csv, and commas must be changed to spaces.
-A row must be added to the top of vals_small.csv as follows: ids, val
+5. A row must be added to the top of vals_small.csv as follows: ids,val,dest_alf,hs10
-The attached files are in the correct format.

 6. Use python to run bipartite_projection_plots.py, which will use igraph_small.csv and vals_small.csv.
 You should be able to use the attached files if you wish.
 This file generates the plot files, and generates some statistics which are printed into standard output.